Shobhan10/PayTm-clone-FSJS/README.md

 # Paytm Clone

 Hi 👋 I am Shobhan Sundar Goutam.
-This project is made with the help of `HTML`, `CSS` and `Tailiwnd css`.
+This project is made with the help of `HTML`, `CSS` and `Tailiwnd CSS`.

 <br>